wenjgong/musicmotion/README.md

-# Multi-modal collaborative learning encoder for improving the accuracy of music recommendation
+# MCLEMM: Multi-modal Collaborative Learning Encoder for Enhanced Music Recommendation

 This is the repository of the method presented in the manuscript "Multi-modal collaborative learning encoder for improving the accuracy of music recommendation" by Wenjuan Gong, Qingshuang Yu, etc. The manuscript was submitted to a peer review journal.